Semrush helps you:

 And when you optimize your images using descriptive alt tags, Google can get a full grasp of your content’s overall topic.

-(Which can help it rank for more keywords)
+(Which can help it rank for more relevant keywords.)

 For example, check out this image from my post about getting more traffic to your website: